 Are you looking for an effective screenshot tool?
 The screenshot tool on Windows 10 OS has been a necessity especially for those that work in office productivity-based and online-related jobs.
-And there are tons of ways on how to take screenshot on Windows 10.
+And there are tons of ways on how to take a screenshot on Windows 10.

 Here’s a short trivia: Did you know that the Microsoft Snip or the Snip Editor available on Microsoft Store developed by Garage Team was already discontinued since last May 1, 2018?
-That means one less useful tool is out of the list to take screenshot on Windows 10.
+That means one less useful tool is out of the list to take a screenshot on Windows 10.
 So this article is for those people who have been using the app and are left with no choice but to find an alternative.

 Ways to Take Screenshots on Windows 10

-There are many tools to take screenshot on Windows 10 that you can find online.
+There are many tools to take a screenshot on Windows 10 that you can find online.
 But not all of them offer the same functionalities that you need.
 So we will try to provide you with the screenshot tools that are simple yet pack all the necessities that really matter to most.

 Windows Print Screen

 If this is your first time to learn about this, then perhaps you should halt your search first for a third-party app and see if this tool is enough for you.
-Here is how you can take screenshot on Windows 10 natively.
+Here is how you can take a screenshot on Windows 10 natively.